swiss-ai-center/a-guide-to-mlops/pages/the-guide/step-6-orchestrate-the-workflow-with-a-cicd-pipeline/index.md

 Congrats!
 You now have a CI/CD pipeline that will run the experiment on each commit to ensure the whole experiment can still be reproduced using the data and the commmands to run using DVC.

-{% callout type="note" %}
+## Check the results

 Want to see what the result of this step should look like?
-Have a look at the Git repository directory here: [step-6-orchestrate-the-workflow-with-a-cicd-pipeline](https://github.com/csia-pme/a-guide-to-mlops/tree/main/pages/the-guide/step-6-orchestrate-the-workflow-with-a-cicd-pipeline)
+Have a look at the Git repository directory here: [step-6-orchestrate-the-workflow-with-a-cicd-pipeline](https://github.com/csia-pme/a-guide-to-mlops/tree/main/pages/the-guide/step-6-orchestrate-the-workflow-with-a-cicd-pipeline).
-{% /callout %}

 ## State of the MLOps process